Stochastic wave equation with additive fractional noise: solvability and global H\"older continuity: Properties of the solution

 Therefore, the proof is complete. \end{proof}

-\begin{proof}[Proof of Theorem \ref{LUEESup}] We shall follow the similar method to the proof of \cite[Theorem 1.1]{HW2021}.
-But the equivalent natural metric in Lemma \ref{LemMetricProp} is more involved than the one in \cite{HW2021}.
-We shall single out the differences and omit the details.
+\begin{proof}[Proof of Theorem \ref{LUEESup}] We follow a similar approach to the proof of \cite[Theorem 1.1]{HW2021}.
+However, the equivalent canonical metric in Lemma \ref{LemMetricProp} is more intricate than the one considered in \cite{HW2021}.
+We will highlight the differences and omit the details that are analogous.

-\textbf{Step1:} We show the first part in Theorem \ref{LUEESup}.
-Still we shall use the Talagrand's majorizing measure theorem (Theorem \ref{Talagrand}) to prove the upper bound and use the Sudakov minoration theorem (Theorem \ref{Sudakov}) to prove the lower bound.
-Denote
+\textbf{Step 1:} We show the first part in Theorem \ref{LUEESup}.
+Still we shall use Talagrand's majorizing measure theorem (Theorem \ref{Talagrand}) to establish the upper bound and use the Sudakov minoration theorem (Theorem \ref{Sudakov}) to obtain the lower bound.
+Let